thesalmonification/medullamentor/README.md

 <!-- LICENSE -->
 ## License

-Data of the Human Brainstem is courtesy of the Duke Center In Vivo Microscopy. the data is under the CC By-NC-SA 3.0 license, meaning any derived works are used for **non-commercial** and **educational** purposes only.
+Data of the Human Brainstem is **courtesy of the Duke Center In Vivo Microscopy**. the data is under the CC By-NC-SA 3.0 license, meaning any derived works are used for **non-commercial** and **educational** purposes only.
 Any use of the data must cite the original creators:

 ```
 Adil et al 2021